hustvl/GaussianDreamer/README.md

 ![block](./images/output_gs.gif)

 ## 🦾 Updates
+- 3/8/2024: We also provide a [GaussianDreamer extension for threestudio](https://github.com/cxh0519/threestudio-gaussiandreamer).
+Thanks for the contribution of [Xinhua Cheng](https://github.com/cxh0519/).
 - 2/27/2024: Accepted by CVPR 2024.
 - 12/6/2023: Update [arxiv paper](https://arxiv.org/abs/2310.08529).
 - 11/27/2023: Update colab and huggingface demo.